Research

 I run my research program jointly with collaborators in Stockholm, Sweden, namely Prof Per Claesson, Dr Illia Dobryden and Dr Ki-Hwan Hwang, and through an academia-industry partnership with Dr Vladimir Korolkov at Park Systems.
 Within Cambridge, I collaborate closely with Prof Ljiljana Fruk and with Dr Leszek J. Spalek to expand the systems we study to include biological matter.
 This work is funded through research grants I hold from the Royal Society.

-In 2024, I will initiate a new program on molecular thermoelectrics with Dr Guillaume Schweicher at the ULB in Belgium, funded through a Wiener Anspach Foundation research grant.
+In 2024, I jointly initiated a new program on molecular thermoelectrics with Dr Guillaume Schweicher at the ULB in Belgium, funded through a Wiener Anspach Foundation research grant.

 A small part of my research program is completely blue skies.
 One example of this is to treat nanoscale topography information topologically, and apply novel tools such as Topological Data Analysis (TDA) and Geometric Data Analysis (GDA) to evaluate atomic force microscopy images.
 This work is funded in part by the Royal Society and in part through UNAM in Mexico.
 It is conducted together with Prof Pablo Padilla, Mr Alberto Alcalá Alvarez and Mr Mateo Tonatiuh Rodríguez Cervantes.